MikaelaSimmonds/Bayesian_path_analysis/README.md

 Script 03 shows the diagnostics of the models, using both ShinyStan and by doing diagnostic plots..

 Script 04 to 11 generates the figures S2 to S13, each script loads the necessary model run to generate the figures.
-The packages need to loaded from script 01.
+The packages need to be loaded from script 01.

 ## Output
 All the output is in the repository as png or pdf.

 ## Acknowledgments
-I would like to express my gratitude to my supervisors Torkild Tveraa, Sandra Hamel, John-André Henden, Audun Stien and Nigel Gilles Yoccoz or their guidance and support throughout this project.

 ## Contact
 * Mikaela Simmonds